raul23/pyebooktools/examples.rst

    $ ebooktools find '978-159420172-1 978-1892391810 0000000000 0123456789 1111111111'

-Note the input string can be enclosed within single or double quotes.
+The input string can be enclosed within single or double quotes.

 **Output:**